ocheforce/research-in-plain-english/README.md

 ## Neuroinflammation: Protector Turned Accomplice

-Inflammation was once viewed as a secondary response — the brain reacting to damage already done.
+Inflammation was once viewed as a secondary response the brain reacting to damage already done.

 Genetic and imaging studies now complicate that view.
 Variants in immune-related genes increase Alzheimer’s risk.
 Activated microglia appear early, sometimes before extensive amyloid deposition.

-Inflammation may not merely respond to pathology — it may help *shape* it.
+Inflammation may not merely respond to pathology, it may help shape it.

 What evolved to protect neural tissue can, under chronic activation, become a driver of degeneration.